aggviolinist/Serverless-Web-Application-on-AWS/README.md

  - Create our Route and method `GET`
  - Under integrations, add the lambda function to connect to HTTP
 > ![Alt text](images/api-gateway.png?raw=true "The lambda queries on our browser")

+2. Add a `POST` method and integrate the lambda function to HTTP

+## Postman
+Test the HTTP `post` method using Postman.